Nkathaglow/sin-front2/README.md

 2. Open your web browser and visit: `http://localhost:3000`

 ## Live Link
-Or you can access the web application directly via this [https://sin-front2-git-main-nkathaglow.vercel.app/]
+Or you can access the web application directly via this [npm start]
 *****
 ## Dependencies
 - Google